-- Fill out the customs form provided during your flight to Honduras. - Use the following address: Instituto Técnico Santa María, Aldea Rio Frío, Amarateca - Go through the immigration line and show your passport.
-The Customs officer will stamp your passport with a visitor visa. - Enter the baggage claim room and retrieve your luggage. - The baggage claim room is often crowed and can be chaotic.
-Be alert. - Hold on to your baggage claim tags, as you will be asked to show them before you can leave the baggage claim area. - It is easier and cheaper to move your luggage on your own, but if you need assistance, it is available from porters for a small charge. - Once you leave the baggage claim area and into the arrivals area, Erika Skafel, manager of Communications and International Relations, will be waiting for you and your team.
+- The custom forms is now online.
+There will be a QR code to scan with your phone camera when you arrive at the airport.
+There is free Wi-Fi access.
+Fill this out while you are waiting in line.
+Once you submit the form online, it will generate a new QR code which you should keep open in your phone's browser. - Use the following address: Instituto Técnico Santa María, Aldea Rio Frío, Amarateca - Go through the immigration line and show your passport.
+The Immigration officer will stamp your passport with a visitor visa. - In the hallway between Immigration and baggage claim, you will have to put your bags through an X-ray scanner and show the QR code generated from your online customs form. - Enter the baggage claim room and retrieve your luggage. - The baggage claim room is often crowed and can be chaotic.
+Be alert. - Hold on to your baggage claim tags, as you will be asked to show them before you can leave the baggage claim area. - It is easier and cheaper to move your luggage on your own, but if you need assistance, it is available from porters for a small charge.

+Once you leave the baggage claim area and into the arrivals area, Erika Skafel, manager of Communications and International Relations, will be waiting for you and your team.